kordless/mitta-screenshot-old/README.md

 Installation
 ------------
-A developer version of this software is [available](https://github.com/kordless/mitta-screenshot/archive/refs/heads/main.zip).
+A developer version of this software is [available for download](https://github.com/kordless/mitta-screenshot/archive/refs/heads/main.zip).

 1. Uncompress the archive and move the file to your local drive.